Axis in Flutter Linear Gauge (SfLinearGauge)

 Customize minimum and maximum axis values

 The minimum and maximum properties of a Linear Gauge can be used to customize the axis values.
-In the below code snippet the axis is customized to have the minimum value of -50 to maximum value of 50.
-The axis values are displayed by the labels.
-Customizing these label styles are further explained in next topics.
+In the example below, the axis is customized to have a minimum value of -50 to maximum value of 50.
+The axis values are displayed by labels. which can be further customized as explained in later sections.

 Widget build(BuildContext context) {